This package meets the requirement of 6 Ethics credits and 6 Products & Practices credits needed for IAR Continuing Education.

 This course is intended for Investment Advisers and associated investment professionals.
 In December 2022, a new rule concerning advertising and marketing, which was announced 18 months prior by the Securities and Exchange Commission, went into effect.
 This course covers the reasons for the new Marketing Rule and its various components.
 Besides examining general changes in the definition and rules of advertising, this course also covers issues around endorsements and testimonials.
 With the new Marketing Rule, certain recordkeeping requirements and industry forms were modified as well.
 You'll learn about those changes and read about regulatory actions already undertaken regarding the new Marketing Rule.
 What about social media?
 That's covered too.
 In addition to describing the workings of the new Marketing Rule, you'll also read about the implementation process from announcement to compliance.

 This course equips advisors with the knowledge and tools to navigate ethical challenges during times of financial crises and market volatility.
 Advisors will explore key ethical principles, such as transparency, accountability, and empathy, while learning how to manage client relationships under pressure.
 Through real-world case studies and actionable frameworks, participants will examine the complexities of balancing short-term decisions with long-term goals, addressing conflicts of interest, and using financial products responsibly.
 The course emphasizes best practices for ethical crisis management, including leveraging technology, understanding behavioral finance insights, and fostering a firm-wide culture of integrity.
 Advisors will also gain insights into emerging challenges, such as data privacy, sustainable investing, and the ethical use of artificial intelligence.
+This course includes audio.

 This course is designed for investment advisors and financial professionals, and explores the ethical considerations, legal frameworks, and real-world implications of insider trading and market manipulation.
 It delves into the foundational principles of fairness, transparency, and integrity that underpin ethical market practices.
 Participants will gain a deep understanding of the regulatory landscape, including U.S. and international law, while examining case studies that highlight the consequences of unethical behavior.
 It emphasizes actionable strategies for fostering a culture of compliance, leveraging technology to detect and prevent violations, and addressing emerging challenges such as cryptocurrency markets and AI-driven trading.
+This course includes audio.

 This course is designed to provide Investment Advisers (IAs) an overview of general requirements and obligations contained in a Code of Ethics (CoE), the background behind the requirements of IAs related to ethics including fiduciary responsibilities, conflicts of interest, and insider trading as well as recognizing common justifications used by unethical actors.

-Training Topics
+Training Topics:

 ethics, investment advisers, code of ethics, conflicts of interest, insider trading

 This course explores the transformative power of DEI within financial advisory firms, emphasizing its ethical implications and strategic advantages.
 Participants will gain a deeper understanding of how DEI principles foster innovation, enhance client relationships, and create equitable opportunities for employees.
 Through real-world case studies, actionable strategies, and regulatory insights, the course provides tools to integrate DEI into workplace cultures, client interactions, and long-term business strategies.
 This course empowers advisors, leaders, and compliance professionals to drive meaningful change, and position their firms as leaders in inclusivity and equity.
 By the end of the course, participants will be equipped with the knowledge and tools to create a more equitable financial ecosystem that benefits employees, clients, and the broader community.
+This course includes audio.

 This course provides a comprehensive overview of the suitability principles and regulations that investment advisors must follow when making recommendations to clients.
 It examines FINRA Rule 2111, which establishes three main suitability obligations: reasonable-basis, customer-specific, and quantitative suitability.
 The course covers how suitability interacts with the SEC's Regulation Best Interest (Reg BI), which sets a higher "best interest" standard for broker-dealers with retail customers.
 Determining a client's risk tolerance and capacity are critical for assessing suitability.
 The course discusses how investment firms use model portfolios aligned to different investor risk profiles to streamline the process of building suitable portfolios.
 It also explores emerging topics like artificial intelligence and its potential impact on suitability analysis.
 Proper policies, procedures, and supervision help ensure advisors make suitable recommendations and comply with regulations.
 Mastering suitability principles is key for advisors seeking to fulfill their ethical and regulatory duties when advising clients.